-- 4.9 It should be noted that the Ministry of Housing Communities and Local Government was consulted in respect of the Environmental Statement, but the Planning Casework Unit had no comments to offer5. - 4.10 Various applications to discharge conditions have been made and approved and one reserved matters application has been approved for the erection of a building6. - It should be noted that a non-material amendments application, 4.11 DM/0545/20/NMA is to be determined in respect of this permission. - b) The Development Plan. - 4.12 The Stallingborough Interchange is identified within Policy 7 of the North East Lincolnshire Local Plan as an Employment Allocation with the references 'ELR016 a&b'.
-The extent of the allocation identified on the Policy Map is larger than the Site. - 4.13 There is an additional notation on the Policy Map, namely Enterprise Zone.
-This is because the Site is designated as one of the many individual sites across north and south of the River Humber which collectively comprise the Humber Enterprise Zone, the largest enterprise zone in the UK. - c) Stallingborough - 4.14 In September 2020 the Council adopted the Stallingborough Interchange Supplementary Planning Document.
+- 4.9 The then Ministry of Housing Communities and Local Government was consulted in respect of the Environmental Statement, but the Planning Casework Unit had no comments to offer12. - 4.10 A non-material amendment application, DM/0545/20/NMA has been accepted in respect of this permission13. - b) The Development Plan. - 4.11 The Stallingborough Interchange is identified within Policy 7 of the North East Lincolnshire Local Plan as an Employment Allocation with the references 'ELR016 a&b'.
+The extent of the allocation identified on the Policy Map is larger than the Site. - 4.12 There is an additional notation on the Policy Map, namely Enterprise Zone.
+This is because the Site is designated as one of the many individual sites across north and south of the River Humber which collectively comprise the Humber Enterprise Zone, the largest enterprise zone in the UK.

+c) Stallingborough

+4.13 In September 2020 the Council adopted the Stallingborough Interchange Supplementary Planning Document.
 This provides further guidance for reserved matters and further full applications plus guidance in respect of Phase 3.